lulili0963/Zef-CNP/README.md

 ## The format of generated data

-Two attributes: Query and Label
+Two attributes: 'initial_request' and 'bianry_label'

 Number of specific queries: 2.5k

 Number of ambiguous queries: 2.5k